wiremock/wiremock.org/_site/docs/response-templating.md

     new WireMockServer(options().withMaxTemplateCacheEntries(10000));
 ```

-When running standalone, you can make eauivalent settings in [the command line](./standalone/java-jar.md#command-line-options).
+When running standalone, you can make equivalent settings in [the command line](./standalone/java-jar.md#command-line-options).

 ## Proxying